twikoojs/twikoo/docs/en/README.md

 ### Simple

-* Free Build.（Using Tencent CloudBase as the commenting backend, each user enjoys 1 free standard basic version 1 resource package for a long time）
+* Free Build.（Using CloudBase / Vercel / self-hosted as the commenting backend）
-* Simple Deployment.（Support one-click deployment, manual deployment, command deployment）
+* Simple Deployment.（Support CloudBase / Vercel one-click deployment）

 ### Easy to use